 - E. The Judge Executive shall maintain an Affirmative Action Plan.
 The Judge Executive is responsible for the implementation of the Affirmative Action Policy of the County. - F. Should any full-time employee desire to voluntarily terminate his employment with the County, he/she shall be required to give written notice to his/her department head at least two weeks prior to the effective date of termination.
-If two-week notice is not given, forfeiture of any vacation is assumed.
-Sick days are lost upon termination of employment and there shall not be payment to any employee upon separation of employment. - G. All employees shall serve on a probationary status during the first six-month period; their job performance shall be evaluated by the department head and County Judge-Executive during said period of probation. - H. All employees funded through State or Federal Programs shall be recruited and selected in accordance with the appropriate program guidelines. - I. A former employee may be given consideration for a vacant position providing application has been submitted for said vacant position.
+If two-week (14 days) notice is not given, forfeiture of any vacation and sick time is assumed.
+Sick days are lost upon termination of employment and there shall not be payment to any employee upon separation of employment. - G. All employees shall serve on a probationary status during the first three (3)month period; their job performance shall be evaluated by the department head or Elected Official during said period of probation.
+The evaluation will measure the employee's job performance, attitude, cultural/organizational fit, and dependability. - Probationary period can have additional time extended not to exceed a total of nine months. - Employees under a probationary period may be dismissed at any time without right of appeal. - Employees will be under probationary status with Kentucky Retirement System for first three (3) months.
+At the 4th month of employment, employees will begin participation in the KRS.
+The month of hire is considered one month. - The three (3) month probationary Period with Kentucky Retirement System will not count toward years of full time service with KRS. - If employee is hired with another participating agency KRS will begin immediately - Probationary status will include Health Insurance.
+Health Insurance will begin after 1 full months of employment - After successful probationary period, in no way does the employment status change to parttime or full-time alter the employment at-will status of Ohio County Fiscal Court - During 3 month probationary period, employees will be eligible for paid holidays. - Upon successful completion of the 3 month probationary period, employees will receive credit for that time toward any vacation and sick time accruals associated with the position. - Upon successful completion of the probationary period, employees status will change to the appropriate classification and will become eligible for all additional benefits associated with employment at Ohio County Fiscal Court. - H. All employees funded through State or Federal Programs shall be recruited and selected in accordance with the appropriate program guidelines. - I. A former employee may be given consideration for a vacant position providing application has been submitted for said vacant position.